 By the way, freshness has a huge impact on bean preparation time.
 If you’ve prepared store-bought dried beans before, you know how long it takes.
 You have to soak them for at least 6-12 hours, sometimes even longer.

-But not the beans in the Soup Bean Survival package.
-You’ll find soakingtime is greatlyreduced, down to about 2 hours.
-Same goes with cooking time – it only takes an hour or two at most, unless you choose a slow-cooking method like a Crockpot or solar oven.
+But not the beans in the Soup Bean Survival Kit.
+You’ll find soaking time is greatly reduced, down to about 4 hours.
+Same goes with cooking time – it only takes an hour or two at most, unless you choose a slow-cooking method like a Crock-pot or solar oven.

 Why is soaking and cooking time so much shorter?
-Because the beans are fresh!
+Because the fresher the beans, the shorter the soak time.
 You see, as beans age, they dehydrate naturally.
 So, the older they get, the drier they get.
 If you get beans from the grocery store, you get beans that have been losing moisture steadily for perhaps four years, five years, or even longer.
 It takes a lot of soaking for water to penetrate the hardened outer surface of the beans and rehydrate them.
-But Survival Soup Beans are fresh from the last harvest... which makes it easier and faster for you to enjoy your beans!

 Soup Bean Survival Is The Perfect Bean Kit!

-We’ve called this special bean package Soup Bean Survival because soup is one of the most nourishing, satisfying, and simple dishes you can make.
+We’ve called this special bean package... the Soup Bean Survival Kit because soup is one of the most nourishing, satisfying, and simple dishes you can make.
 But of course, these beans aren’t limited to just making high-nutrition soups.
-In fact, part of the Survival Soup Bean's appeal is that the beans are very versatile.
+In fact, part of the Soup Bean Survival Kit’s appeal is that the beans are very versatile.

 And don’t make the mistake of assuming that because these are rare beans they require fancy preparations.
 They don’t.
 The flavor of these beans is so exceptional that they can stand on their own… or complement any flavors you may wish to pair with them.